chinootes/cs/notes/paradigm.oo.features.binding.dynamic.md

 - ⇒ COMPILE TIME Error.

 Even though we can't call Student-exclusive  methods from this reference without casting, the type of object or the version of method to be called is still determined at runtime.
-Which still makes it a case of dynamic binding and [[paradigm.oo.pillars.polymorphism.runtime]].
+Which still makes it a case of dynamic binding and [[paradigm.oo.principles.polymorphism.runtime]].